inRemark/abc-runner/docs/en/maintenance/document-translation-guide.md

 - Check the validity of all links when updating documents
 - Ensure language switching links point to the correct files

-By following these guidelines, we can ensure that the multilingual documentation of the redis-runner project maintains high quality and consistency.
+By following these guidelines, we can ensure that the multilingual documentation of the abc-runner project maintains high quality and consistency.